The threat of phishing

 - Install firewalls to shield your devices from attempted attacks and prevent threat actors from successfully infiltrating your network.

 The importance of threat intelligence

-It is critical for your organization to have a strong threat intelligence program that alerts your security team to suspicious online activity or social media chatter that may hint at an imminent phishing attack.
+It is critical for your organization to have a strong threat intelligence program that alerts your security team to suspicious online activity or social media chatter that may hint at an imminent attack.

 This intelligence gives your teams an unfiltered look into conversations threat actors are having online about how to create effective phishing campaigns, circumvent anti-phishing software, or solicit scam pages to steal your data.
 By having this awareness, your organization’s security personnel can implement better defensive measures that keeps them a step ahead of the threat actors they’re being targeted by.

 Monitoring online chatter about phishing also alerts your team to circumstances that may invite an increased number of attacks.
 Threat actors will often leverage major news events to capitalize off of them, as was observed during the height of the COVID pandemic with COVID-related scams, or fake charities that crop up in the wake of tragedies like natural disasters or terrorist attacks.

 Educate and communicate

 Good threat intelligence also bolsters a company’s ability to educate its employees, providing real-life examples and the most current information to ensure individuals have a strong understanding of the threat landscape they are facing.

 This data allows you to communicate internally about risks you may encounter or steps other teams should take based on intelligence found in illicit communities to make your actions more timely and effective.